christiankimbi/Overtime/README.md

 - X Post -> date:date rationale: text
 - X User -> Devise
 - X AdminUser -> STI
+- Audit Log

 ## Features:
 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
-- Administrate admin dashboard
+- X Administrate admin dashboard
-- Block non-admin and guest users
+- X Block non-admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

 ## UI:
 - X Bootstrap -> formatting
-- Icons from Font Awesome
+- XIcons from Font Awesome
 - X Update the styles for forms

 This README would normally document whatever steps are necessary to get the